emmabostian/FEM-design-systems-docs/lessons/adding-state-exercise.md

 title: "Adding state exercise"
 section: "Developing styled components"
 order: 41
+description: In this video we'll add some styles which will be applied on hover.
 ---

 Now let's implement our button states: hover, focused, active, and disabled.